Strategy11/formidable-forms/readme.txt

 Contributors: formidableforms, sswells, srwells, jamie.wahlin
 Tags: contact form, form builder, custom form, forms, form, form maker, form creator Requires at least: 4.4
-Tested up to: 4.9
+Tested up to: 4.9.5
 Requires PHP: 5.3
 Stable tag: 3.01.03

-The best WordPress form plugin for contact forms, surveys and more.
-Make forms a breeze with a drag and drop form builder and form style generator.
+The best WordPress forms plugin for custom forms.
+Go beyond contact forms with a drag & drop form builder, HTML control & form style generator.

 == Description ==
-= WordPress Form Builder Plugin =
-Formidable Forms is a flexible and free WordPress form plugin.
+= The best WordPress form builder plugin for custom forms = Formidable Forms is a flexible and free WordPress forms plugin.
 Easily create contact forms, polls and surveys, lead generation forms, email forms, and any other forms you imagine.
 Start with a pre-built contact form template or create totally custom forms.
 From the smallest sidebar opt-in form to large job and employment application forms, Formidable Forms is built to do it all.
 Learn more about Formidable Forms at [FormidableForms.com](https://formidableforms.com/ "FormidableForms.com")

 Create a professional WordPress contact form without any code.
-Get mobile-friendly responsive forms that look great on any screen size.
-Additionally, changing the form layout is simple with included layout classes.
-If you need more advanced customizations, you have complete access to change the form HTML and CSS.
+Get mobile-friendly and responsive forms that look great on any screen size.
+Additionally, it's simple to change the form layout with included layout classes.
+For more advanced customizations, take control of the form HTML and CSS.

 [View form builder Documentation](https://formidableforms.com/knowledgebase/ "View form builder Documentation")

-= All the features you need for beautiful WordPress Forms = Create unlimited forms with all the essential field types.
+= All the features you need for beautiful WordPress forms = Create unlimited forms with all the essential field types.

 * Single line text (for names, phone numbers, addresses, and more)